Keely Cashman

 Keely Cashman (born April 4, 1999) is an American World Cup alpine ski racer.
-From northern California, she represented the United States at the 2022 Winter Olympics and the 2025 World Championships.
+From northern California, she represented the United States at the 2022 and 2026 Winter Olympics, as well as the 2025 World Championships.

 Career

 Cashman made her World Cup debut in January 2017, and competed at the 2020 Junior World Championships, where she won a bronze medal in the combined discipline.

 Cashman qualified for the 2021 World Championships, however, she missed the competition due to injury.
 During training for the 2020–21 season, she crashed and was unconscious and suffered brain damage.
 She was hospitalized for eight days following her crash, as she sustained a minor MCL strain, hematoma in both hips, and a temporary loss of feeling in her foot from bruising.
 As a result, this ended her season early.

 Cashman represented the United States at the 2022 Winter Olympics, where she finished 27th in the super-G and 17th in the downhill, the top American finisher.

+She returned to the Olympics for the 2026 Milan Cortina games, where she took 15th place in both the super-G and the new team combined event.
+For the team combined, she was partnered with long-time friend AJ Hurt.